richeyrose/make-tile/docs/index.md

 You can set the Voxel size in the **Voxelise Settings** panel.
 Smaller voxels mean higher quality, but take longer. **Adaptivity** is the amount of post voxelisation simplification that is applied.
 The higher this number is the more the resulting mesh will be simplified and the lower the final polygon count will be.

-If you have **Randomise** unchecked and you have not clciked on **Make3D** MakeTile will export a blank tile without any material applied to it.
+If you have **Randomise** unchecked and you have not clicked on **Make3D** MakeTile will export a blank tile without any material applied to it.

 ## Exporting multiple tiles
 You can export multiple tiles (and multiple variants of each tile) at once by selecting multiple tiles before clicking **Export Tile.**